Shirasaka-Takahiro/ansible_roles_test/README.md

-■This a Ansible Repository with Roles
+■This is an Ansible Repository with Roles

 ■Roles